Brian Wilson Presents Smile: Initial concerts and reactions

 Critical reaction was highly favorable.
 The Guardian declared that it was "one of the greatest of American symphonies."
 John Mulvey wrote in NME; "It's rare that you can honestly say you were present at a moment of genuine historic significance.
 And it's rarer still that the reality of these occasions measures up to the hype."
 In March, GQ ranked BWPS among the "Top Five Gigs of All Time".
 Parks attended several more of Wilson's shows, commenting, "It's absolutely thrilling.
 I did two shows in London, two in New York and two in LA, and you can't help but be engaged in seeing the performance.
 The audience was very much a part of what the performance was all about."

 Conversely, The Times Stephen Dalton was skeptical of the album's myth and felt that most of the performance "sounded like whimsical juvenilia.
 It was clearly adventurous for its era but, with the best will in the world, it is not difficult to see why Wilson's [...] fellow Beach Boys balked at releasing it."
-Mojos Jim Irvin was similarly underwhelmed; although he enjoyed the songs, he wrote, "To claim that this show was transcendent is to disregard the figure at its heart, a bewildered-looking man of 61 who barely plays the piano he's perched behind. [...] its hard to feel uplifted, as such."
+Mojos Jim Irvin was similarly underwhelmed; although he enjoyed the songs, he wrote, "To claim that this show was transcendent is to disregard the figure at its heart, a bewildered-looking man of 61 who barely plays the piano he's perched behind. [...] its [sic] hard to feel uplifted, as such."
 Critic Barney Hoskyns wrote that it was "a pretty magnificent evening", although Wilson's apathetic demeanor resembled that of an autistic person's.
 Hoskyns mused, "As bizarrely not-there as Brian seemed through all of this, he seemed to be enjoying himself as much as he is able to.
 Occasionally he flapped his arms about, and he made a big point of introducing 'Marcella' as a real 'rock'n'roll' song – as though that were what we secretly craved."